jbjonesjr/letsencrypt-manual-hook/README.md

 Looking for a DNS provider with an API?
 Try AWS Route 53, Rackspace, or CloudFlare.

-Have more questions?
-Skip down to the FAQ section below.

 Relevant Links:
 * letsencrypt.sh: https://github.com/lukas2511/letsencrypt.sh
 * Let's Encrypt: https://letsencrypt.org/